oracle/truffleruby/doc/user/compatibility.md

 We do not have any plans at the moment to provide support for Rubinius' extensions to Ruby.

-## Features not yet supported on the SVM
+## Features not yet supported in native configuration

 * Java interop

-Running TruffleRuby on the SVM is substantially the same as running on GraalVM.
+Running TruffleRuby in the native configuration is mostly the same as running on the JVM.
 There are differences in resource management, as both VMs use different garbage collectors.
 But, functionality-wise, they are essentially on par with one another.
 The big difference is support for Java interop, which currently relies on reflection.
 TruffleRuby's implementation of Java interop does not work with the SVM's limited support for runtime reflection.

 ## Spec Completeness